privateprep/coding-space-website/src/pages/programs/experience-level.md

           #### Ages 8-13, co-ed

           In our Intermediate course, students will create advanced projects in Scratch, a block-based coding language and move onto text-based programming in WoofJS, our JavaScript learning platform.
-WoofJS was developed by The Coding Space to allow students to leverage their existing Scratch knowledge and transition naturally into using HTML, CSS, and JavaScript to make web-based projects.
+WoofJS was developed by The Coding Space to allow students to leverage their existing Scratch knowledge and transition naturally into using JavaScript to make advanced projects.
 Students should come in with an advanced understanding of Scratch.
     rightComponent:
       - type: boxWithLogo
         bgColor: "#264548"